 In the WO017 report Itron recommended that regular, targeted market assessments be conducted to determine if market changes have occurred that warrant a formal cost update.
 The recommendation is worth repeating here because of the value of periodic market studies to keep the pulse of market trends that would trigger the need for a cost update, but also because of the value of such research for the portfolios in general.
 Indeed, periodic targeted market assessments are often recommended by evaluation studies and can be designed to fulfill a variety of research needs including (but not limited to): industry standard practices, market effects indicators, product mix/availability, and emergent market trends and disruptive technologies.
 As Itron points out, periodic market assessments can be designed to collect data on product attributes and market share data that is needed for hedonic price models and weighting factors for other methods.
 Conducting such data collection and research in a coordinated and focused manner on a regular cadence will help to maintain measure costs more effectively and efficiently.
 Such studies can also be used to benchmark costs to assess the validity of resultant cost estimates.
-Finally, if market assessments can be scoped and budgeted on a longer-term timeline to enable study repetition, additional value can be gained from economies of scale.
+Finally, if market assessments can be gained from economies of scale.